-n 1992 SGL, which owns and operates nine aircraft for exploration and environmental mapping surveys worldwide, undertook a project to design an airborne gravimeter.
+In 1992, SGL undertook a project to design an airborne gravimeter that would be well adapted to the dynamic environment of an aircraft.
 The five year research and development project resulted in the AIRGrav system, which has been used for airborne surveying since 1997.
-The majority of these surveys have been conducted for the petroleum industry, as well as some applications to mining explo-
+The majority of these surveys have been conducted for the petroleum industry, as well as some applications to mining exploration.